phone-lookie/phone-lookie.github.io/README.md

 - **Custom icons** and splash screens
 - **Mobile-optimized** touch handling
 - **Prevents pinch zoom** and overscroll bounce on iOS/Android
+- **Automatic Updates** - detects new versions and prompts users to update
+- **Smart Caching** - different caching strategies for different types of content

 ## Mobile Optimization